HOME | SITE MAP | CONTACT US

 • to promote the development of new techniques that will improve the design of emergency relief systems.

 DIERS’ technology has been adopted worldwide with many domestic and international standards and recommended practices having incorporated elements of the original sponsored research and contributions of member company representatives.
 The efforts of the original DIERS research program, the DIERS Users Group, and company representatives over the years have changed a chemical engineering paradigm – the methodology used to size emergency relief systems for runaway reactions involving two-phase, vapor-liquid venting.
-The DIERS Users Group has truly been a forum for development and dissemination of the technology used to design emergency relief systems.
+The DIERS Users Group truly became a forum for development and dissemination of the technology.

 E-mail at fisherhg@suddenlink.net